jfspps/BodyBand/README.md

 ## User interface flow

 + Initially, an admin version (raw exercise, band stat, repetition and set pages) will be added temporarily to test JDBC PreparedStatement queries and facilitate DB entry management.
+The admin version will then be adapted for the user but disabled by default.

+In addition to the "Options" page, there are two main UI workflows for the general user:

 + "New workout" ------>   "Choose muscle group and exercise" ------>  "Rep page"
-+ Previous workout --->  Date (calendar) --->  Summary -->--(Rep page)---^

-The Rep page is shared, with option for CRUD of reps and tensions.
++ "Previous workout" --->  "Date"  ----->  "Exercises on the given date" ----> "Rep page"

+The rep page is where the user can enter current rep count for a given exercise.
+For new workouts, the user can also view previous rep counts for the same exercise and estimate the _repetition maximum_ (or just "rep max", the maximum weight lifted for a given number of repetitions e.g. "1RM" is the "one rep-max" which represents the heaviest weight lifted _once_, "4RM" represents the heaviest weight lifted four times and so on.
 Additionally, the Exercise page will have menu bar to create, update and delete exercises.

 ## Future development

-More advanced features which would ideally be provided include:
+More advanced features and functionality could include:

+- Port to Android and iOS using the JavaFXPorts plugin in Gradle (may require downgrading to Java 8??)

 - Recording of personal bests

-- Repetition max prediction (heaviest weight for a given fixed number of reps) e.g. '1 rep max' or sometimes denoted 1RM represents the heaviest weight lifted once.
-Other rep max's for other repetitions e.g. 4RM, 8RM, will be made available.
-Generally, the 1RM weight is usually higher than all other 'xRMs'.

 - Volume training trends (accumulated sum of weight lifted in a given session) plotted graphically.